 Anu Malik Is An Ugly Pervert; I've Run Away From His Strange Moves When I Was 21: Singer Neha Bhasin

-A few days ago, singer Sona Mohapatra slammed Anu Malik on her Twitter page and had written, "It takes only a Nirbhaya level tragedy for #India to wake up?
+A few days ago, singer Sona Mohapatra had slammed composer Anu Malik on her Twitter page and wrote, "It takes only a Nirbhaya level tragedy for #India to wake up?
 Few days after these, I was asked to leave my judge seat.
 My co-judge told me, the publicity I provided to Anu Malik took up the trps of our 'rival' show. (?!)
 A year later,a sexual predator is back on the same seat."

-It's known to all that music composer Anu Malik has been accused for sexual harassment by many women and despite all the #MeToo accusations, the music composer is back on a TV reality show as a judge.
-Owing to the same reason, singer Sona slammed the TV channel as well as Anu Malik.
+It's known to all that Anu Malik has been accused of sexual harassment by many women and despite the #MeToo allegations against him, he is back as a judge on a TV reality show.
+Owing to the same reason, Sona slammed the TV channel as well as Anu Malik.

 Post Sona Mohapatra's tweet, singer Neha Bhasin also slammed Anu Malik and exposed his 'creepy' side in a series of tweets!